 Lint Command

-Lint a component using its configured extension’s linting infrastructure.
+Lint a component using its linked extension’s linting infrastructure.

 Synopsis